|

 SWCPC 412

 Consists of photographs of Texas Technological College (1930-1934).
+Brown's

-Brown's Photographic Studio operated in Lubbock, Texas, from the 1920s to the 1950s.
+Photographic Studio operated in Lubbock, Texas, from the 1920s to the 1950s.

-Portraits comprised the majority of their work, but the studio also covered many events at
+Portraits comprised the majority of their work, but the studio also covered many

 Brownwood Bulletin (Texas)

-Photograph collection, 1880-1941
+Photograph Collection, 1880-1941

 138 copy prints